 At present, DRACO conducts its dragon boat training sessions at two venues.
-During the summer season (roughly May through October), “on-the-water” outdoor practices are held at Lake Arbor in Arvada, using two new 10-man dragon boats acquired in 2012.
+During the summer season (roughly May through October), “on-the-water” outdoor practices are held at Lake Arbor in Arvada, using two 10-man dragon boats acquired in 2012.
 Off season / early season indoor sessions are held in the swimming pool at the Wheat Ridge Recreation Center, using a pool paddling simulator designed and constructed by Coach Michael Boyd.
-DRACO has the benefit of two Dragon Boat Canada Level I certified coaches, plus two who recently travelled to Coach Michael Boyd has received his official DBC Level II certification, and also had the honor of being the first Colorado paddler to ever try out for and be selected to compete on a Team USA crew in the IDBF Dragon Boat World Championships.
+DRACO has the benefit of several coaches who have taken Dragon Boat Canada certification training.
+Coach Michael Boyd traveled to Pickering, Ontario to complete his advanced DBC Level II (Competitive Team) certification, and also had the honor of being the first Colorado paddler to ever try out for and be selected to compete on a Team USA crew in the IDBF Dragon Boat World Championships.
 (He has now been selected twice, and was most recently part of the Team USA Senior C Open crew that won four gold medals in the 2019 World Championships in Thailand.)

 DRACO provides coaching and paddling opportunities for all ages and ability levels.
 Please let us know if you are interested in paddling with DRACO, or if you would be interested in providing charitable support to our organization.